-Hiring managers often hold interviews outside the office due to scheduling conflicts or so they can get to know candidates in a more casual setting, said Robert Hosking, executive director of OfficeTeam.
+Hiring managers often hold interviews outside the office because of scheduling conflicts or so they can get to know candidates in a more casual setting, said Robert Hosking, executive director of OfficeTeam.

 "Even if a meeting takes place in a nontraditional setting, job seekers should prepare as they would for a regular interview and maintain their professionalism throughout the discussion," Hosking said in a statement.

-To help job seekers succeed at an off-site job interview, OfficeTeam offers several tips:
+To help job seekers succeed at off-site job interviews, OfficeTeam offered several tips:

-- Dress appropriately: Even though the interview may be taking place in a coffee shop or a park doesn't mean you should dress casually.
+Dress appropriately.
+Even though the interview may take place in a coffee shop or a park, that doesn't mean you should dress casually.
 Unless you're told otherwise, wear office-appropriate attire to the interview.

-- Table manners: If your interview is taking place over a meal, don't order anything messy or difficult to eat.
+Mind your table manners.
+If your interview is taking place over a meal, don't order anything messy or difficult to eat.
 This will allow you to focus more on the discussion.
-In addition, don't order the most expensive item on the menu since the interviewer will likely be picking up the bill.
+In addition, don't order the most expensive item on the menu, since the interviewer will likely be picking up the bill.
 You would also do well by not ordering an alcoholic beverage.